oracle-livelabs/database-maa/recovery-service/config-tenancy/config-tenancy.md

 	![OCI menu to Network VCN](images/ham_network_vcn.png)

-	> **Note:** Use this format for notes, hints, and tips.
-Only use one "Note" at a time in a step.

 2. Select the Virtual Cloud Network (need these details from the LiveLab tenancy)

   ![Dialog which shows the VCNs](images/vcn_detail.png)